Plutoberth/Failsystem/README.md

 # Failsystem (WIP)
 A simple distributed filesystem using Go and grpc.
-More details to come.
+Still extremely WIP.